-We are pleased to offer two Supplemental/Advanced Practicum Traineeships at the University of San Francisco Counseling and Psychological Services (CAPS) for the 2019–2020 training year.
+We are pleased to offer two Supplemental/Advanced Practicum Traineeships at the University of San Francisco Counseling and Psychological Services (CAPS) for the 2020–2021 training year.
 The Advanced Practicum Trainee has the opportunity to enhance their skills in brief integrative therapy, single session therapy, group therapy, evidence-based skills workshops, substance use assessment and intervention, consultation, psychoeducational outreach, and evidence-based behavioral health interventions.
 Our approach provides the trainee with an exposure to working in a University Counseling Center with a diverse licensed and training staff.
-In addition to supervision, training activities include attendance at didactic presentations and CAPS-sponsored continuing education workshops.

 Advanced Practicum Traineeship